vetux/xng/README.md

 <br>

-# xEngine
-xEngine is a Game Engine library for C++.
+# xEngine - Game Engine library for C++

-The engine is designed as a standalone modular toolkit from which different modules can be used independently.

-This project is currently under heavy construction and should not be used in projects yet because the interface is still unstable and may change any time.
+The engine is currently under heavy construction and should not be used in projects yet because the interface is still unstable and may change any time.

+xEngine is designed to be a standalone modular toolkit for game development.
+Games can be created entirely in C++.
+The [editor](https://github.com/vetux/xng-editor) builds ontop of the library to provide a user friendly interface for authoring ECS scenes and game compilation (Cross Compilation, etc.).
+Users may also create their own specialized tools that link against the engine library.

-Once the project has reached a stable state there will be semantically versioned releases.
+Once the project has reached a stable state there will be semantically versioned releases (v0.1.0) and a stable branch (master) will be maintained.

 [xng-editor](https://github.com/vetux/xng-editor) - Editor application to simplify and accelerate the game creation workflow